StackPractices

 Introduction

 Responsive design means building layouts that adapt to any screen size — from 320px phones to 4K monitors.
 Modern CSS gives us Grid, Flexbox, container queries, and fluid typography to build responsive interfaces without JavaScript.
-This guide covers mobile-first strategy, CSS Grid layouts, Flexbox patterns, container queries, fluid typography, responsive images, and testing strategies.
+The following walks through mobile-first strategy, CSS Grid layouts, Flexbox patterns, container queries, fluid typography, responsive images, and testing strategies.

 Mobile-First Strategy